conveyal/scenario-editor/docs/prepare-inputs/upload-opportunity-data.md

 ## LODES dataset import

-For projects in the United States, Census data from from the _Longitudinal Employer-Household Dynamics_ ([LEHD](https://lehd.ces.census.gov/)) Program can be imported automatically via the LODES data import function.
+For projects in the United States, employment data from from the _Longitudinal Employer-Household Dynamics_ ([LEHD](https://lehd.ces.census.gov/)) Program can be imported with a one-click import function.

 <span class="btn btn-info"><i class="fa fa-group"></i> Fetch LODES (2015)</span>

 The [LODES](https://lehd.ces.census.gov/data/#lodes) (_LEHD Origin-Destination Employment Statistics_) dataset provides block-level data on the home and work locations of employed people living in the US.
-These job and worker counts are made available both as totals and as counts disaggregated by industry, occupation, education level, etc.
+These job and worker counts are made available both as totals and as counts disaggregated by industry, earnings, education level, etc.

-Note that due to various limitations in the LODES data, 2015 is the latest year made available for import at this time.
-Data in the 2016 release excludes federal employees and the 2017 release is missing data for Alaska and South Dakota.
+Conveyal will update the LODES one-click import function after the Census Bureau addresses certain data limitations for more recent years.
+The current releases for 2016 and 2017 exclude federal employees, and the 2017 release is missing data for Alaska and South Dakota.
 For more information, see the [LODES technical documentation](https://lehd.ces.census.gov/data/lodes/LODES7/LODESTechDoc7.4.pdf).